 - 7. If any employee requires another leave for a separate incident under the provisions of this Article during the same 12-month period, a new request must be submitted. - 8.
 A personal leave beyond the four month (nine pay periods) leave provided in this Article may be requested, subject to the approval of the appointing authority and, if required, the Personnel Department, as provided under other City leave provisions. - 9.
-An employee receiving temporary workers' compensation benefits (either IOD or the rate provided in Division IV of the California Labor Code) who meets the eligibility requirements in Section C. of this Article shall automatically be considered to be on family or medical leave, effective the first day of the employee's absence. - Management has the right to request and verify the certification of a serious health condition by a health care provider for a leave under the provisions of this Article.
+Workers' Compensation/IOD Absences from work due to an on-duty injury (IOD) pursuant to Labor Code Section 4850 shall not be designated as Family Medical Leave.
+When an employee receiving Workers' Compensation benefits who meets the eligibility requirements in C.1 of this Article has an absence from work due to an on-duty injury that exceeds the maximum one (1) year period under Labor Code Section 4850, that employee shall automatically be considered to be on family and medical leave effective the first day of the employee's absence after the expiration of the Section 4850 one year period. - 10.
+Management has the right to request and verify the certification of a serious health condition by a health care provider for a leave under the provisions of this Article.
 Management shall allow the employee at least 15 calendar days to obtain the medical certification.

-11. Upon return from family or medical leave, an employee shall be returned to his/her original job or to an equivalent job.
+- 11. Upon return from family or medical leave, an employee shall be returned to their original job or to an equivalent job.

-E. Notice Requirements
+- E. Notice Requirements

-1. Employee
+- 1. Employee

-When an employee requests family or medical leave, he/she must state the reason for the requested leave (e.g., childbirth, to care for an immediate family member with a serious health condition, etc.).
+When an employee requests family or medical leave, they must state the reason for the requested leave (e.g., childbirth, to care for an immediate family member or designated person with a serious health condition, etc.).
 When the necessity for a leave is foreseeable, the employee must provide at least a 30-day notice.
 However, if the leave must begin in less than 30 days, the employee must provide as much advance notice as is practicable.